OpenNMT-tf uses TensorBoard to log information during the training. Simply start

 then open the URL displayed in the shell to monitor and visualize several data, including:

 OpenNMT-tf training can make use of multiple GPUs with in-graph replication.
-In this mode, the main section of the graph is replicated over multiple devices and batches are processed in parallel.
+In this mode, the graph is replicated over multiple devices and batches are processed in parallel.
 The resulting graph is equivalent to train with batches

 N times larger, where